Preparing for Camp

 First-time camper families will get a call from Camp in the first couple days of the session from their unit leader, letting them know how their camper is adjusting.

-We post blogs with updates each night and we upload hundreds of photos daily so that you can get a sense of your camper’s experience.
+We post blogs with updates weekly and we upload hundreds of photos daily so that you can get a sense of your camper’s experience.

 We believe in transparency.
 If your child is having a hard time adjusting, not feeling well, or struggling in general, we will communicate with you.
 You know your children best and we love working with parents to best support them at Camp.